Night Photography: Recommended Equipment

 Here is a list of recommended equipment you should have when doing night photography.

-Lens: By far, most people like the Tokina 11-16mm or the 16-28mm wide angle f/2.8 lenses.
+Lens: By far, most people like the Tokina 11-16mm (Nikon) Tokina 11-16mm (Canon) or the Tokina 16-28mm wide-angle f/2.8 lenses.
 I use these myself often.
-Using a wide angle lens with an aperture of 2.8 or wider is needed.
-I also use a Rokinon 24mm 1.4 lens; it works amazingly.
-It is 100% manual focus, but once you get past the manual focus learning curve, you will see amazing results.
+Using a wide-angle lens with an aperture of 2.8 or wider is needed.
+The Sigma 14mm and 20mm Art series lens has an aperture of f/1.4 & high very highly rated for night photography, but cost more.

 Tripod: There is a huge difference between cheap $25 tripods and a quality ball-head tripod.
 At night it is difficult to set up using one of those poorly designed nightmare tripods.
 I highly recommend a mid range or higher ball-head.
-I use a $250 Induro tripod.
+I use a $250 Induro tripod & am very satisfied with it.

 Bag: Yes, it is important.
 You need an organized way to keep your equipment from getting lost.
 In the dark, it is easy to leave something behind if you neglect to place it back in your bag.